shawnakumar/ai_case_study/README.md

     - The open source approach has potential to lead in the market vs closed source models like OpenAI but lack of user friendly interface could present challengs for the non-technical users.

 ## Recommendations
-To Increase Market Reach
+To Increase Market Reach:

  -  Offer a more User-Friendly Interface for non-technical users that is more intuitive offering text input, image editing and collabrative features.
 This would increae market penetration and enhance the image of the brand.
  - Offer Enterprise-level AI solutoins and Partnerships that are customized to specific industries.
 This would diversity the revenue stream, bring in high value contracts and foster innovation in specific indsutries.

-Technolgies needed
+Technolgies needed:
   - Front-end development frameworks (ReactJS, Angular and Vue.JS).
 These frameworks allow a more rapid devlopment cycle and provide the abiity to offer a more modern intuitive interface.
 [7],[8],[9]
   - Back-end development frameworks (Node.JS and Python).
 Provide a flexible and efficient foundation for server side logic in a more efficient manner.
 [10],[11]
   - Cloud Infrastruture (AWS, MS Azure, Google Cloud).
 These offer a more scalable and reliable computing resources that can scale with teh user base.
 [12],[13],[14]

 ## References
 1. Stability AI: [Stability AI](https://stability.ai/)
 2. OpenAI: [OpenAI](https://openai.com/)